Passage

 The Threshold

-The torrent spends itself in a single night.
-By morning it is already legend: the year the valley drowned, the hour the bridges fell.
-The riverbed remains.
-You ache to be that torrent – force that rewrites maps.
-But the flood forgets itself at every bend, spending its entire fury in a single, magnificent rush.
-By dawn, nothing remains but mud and silt.
-The river has no such ambition.
-Your edges smooth, grain by grain, surrendered to the current.
-The river does not ask what you wish to keep.
+The torrent spends its fury in a single night.
+By morning, it is already legend: the year the valley drowned, the hour the bridges fell.
+The riverbed remains, a memory cut into stone.
+You ache to be that torrent, a force that rewrites maps.
+But the flood has neither memory nor course – only the rush of arriving.
+It comes with branches in its mouth; by dawn it is gone.
+The bed has no such ambition.
+It does not ask the water to remember it.
+Your edges wear smooth, given to the current.
+The water does not ask what you wish to keep.
 Over seasons, over centuries, stone becomes passage.
-The scar the water leaves becomes the direction the water follows.
+The wound the water leaves becomes the road it follows.
+The flood gets the story.
+The bed keeps the way.

 The Way